steven-liu48/CS3157-Lab07/README.txt

-This HTTP 1.0 server supports the GET method and serves both static and dynamic contents.
+An HTTP 1.0 server that supports the GET method and serves both static and dynamic contents.